porridgewithraisins/chess-opening-info/README.md

 # Chess Opening Info
-General datasets.
+General chess opening dataset, made to be easily used with JavaScript applications.

-Also presents an SQLite api to interact with the dataset.
+Also presents an SQLite3 API to interact with the dataset.

-Easily used with JavaScript applications.

 The original dataset is due to https://github.com/niklasf/chess-openings.
 (TSV Format)